godot-rust/book/src/toolchain/export-mac-and-ios.md

 - `APPLE_DEV_PASSWORD`
 - `APPLE_DEV_APP_ID`

-Firstly, make sure to enroll your Apple ID to Developer Program:
+Firstly, make sure to enroll your Apple ID to the Developer Program:

-- Create an Apple ID if you don’t have one already.
+- Create an Apple ID if you don't have one already.
-- Use your Apple ID to register in the Apple Developer Program by going to [developer.apple.com](https://developer.apple.com)
+- Use your Apple ID to register in the Apple Developer Program by going to [developer.apple.com](https://developer.apple.com).
 - Accept all agreements from the Apple Developer Page.

 ### APPLE_DEV_ID - Apple ID